Hightop Mountain: Hike to One of the Highest Peaks at Shenandoah National Park

 EXCLUSIVE: 10 Best Hikes at Shenandoah National Park with Five-Star Views

-Instead, cross over Skyline Drive to hike a southbound section of the Appalachian Trail.
-There is no “Hightop Peak Trail” as AllTrails identifies this hike.
+Instead, cross Skyline Drive to hike a southbound section of the Appalachian Trail.
+There is no “Hightop Peak Trail” as AllTrails may lead you to believe.

-Across Skyline Drive there is a trail marker stamped with the AT symbol.
-The hike starts here and the gradual climb to the top of Hightop Mountain begins.
+On the east side of Skyline Drive there is a trail marker stamped with the AT symbol.
+The hike starts here with a gradual climb to the top of Hightop Mountain .

 Appalachian Trail

 You won’t get lost on this switchback-laden trail.
-It’s well-marked with iconic white blazes.
-You won’t see much on the way to the summit, but it is shaded.
+It’s well-marked with the white blaze.
+You also won’t see much on the way to the summit, but it is shaded.

-At the .2-mile mark, you’ll see cool rock formations.
+At the 0.2-mile mark, you’ll see large boulders.
 At the very least, it’s a nice break from the trees that make up the bulk of the scenery on the way up.

-The trail leads off on the right at the 1.4-mile mark.
-It looks like there may be a view, but there’s not, at least not in summer.
-Continue on.
-You’re almost there.
+A side trail leads off on the right at the 1.4-mile mark.
+It looks like there may be a great view, but there’s not, at least not in summer.
+Keep on hiking, friends.

 In a few more steps, you’ll see a backcountry camp site tucked away 10 or 15 feet off the trail on the left.
 It’s well-cleared with space for at least one or two tents.

-At the 1.5-mile mark, you have arrived.
-It’s quite dramatic too as you first see mountain vistas through a small opening in the trees.
+At the 1.5-mile mark, you have arrived at the summit of Hightop Mountain.
+It’s quite dramatic as you spy mountain vistas through a small opening in the trees.

-Walk out onto the rocks for 180-degree west-facing vistas.
-Sit and stay awhile to savor breathtaking panoramas.
-From here, re-trace your steps to the parking area.
+Walk onto the rocks for 180-degree west-facing vistas.
+Savor breathtaking panoramas.
+From here, re-trace your steps to the Hightop parking area.

 Wrap-Up Notes

-From the parking area, the Hightop Mountain hike took me 75 minutes, including time spent ogling the views across Virginia’s Shenandoah Valley.
+From the parking area, this out and back hike took me 75 minutes, including time spent ogling the views across the southern part of the Shenandoah Valley.

-Looking for a second hike at Shenandoah National Park?
-I suggest the hike to South River Falls, the third tallest waterfall at Shenandoah National Park.
+Looking for a second hike in the southern district of Shenandoah National Park?
+One of the popular hikes leads to South River Falls, one of the tallest waterfalls.

 Tackle the hike to South River Falls as a loop (5.1 miles) or an out-and-back (4.6 miles).
-This is ranks up there as one of my favorite Skyline Drive hiking trails.
+This is ranks up there as one of my favorite hikes on Skyline Drive.